cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 3. **The response time for the server**

 We have to measure the response time from the server, and collect the data.
-So i need to setup an experiment that will provide me data about latency between my location and the server.
+So we need to setup an experiment that will provide data about latency between location and the server.

-**To do that, i would do something like that:**
+**To do that, we would do something like this:**
 1. Coding a bash script that pings the server and measure response time
 2. Store the result in a txt file
 3. Visualize the result

-So i spend some few moment to make a bash script that pings the server and save the result into a txt file.
+So I spent some moment to make a bash script that pings the server and save the result into a text file.

 **pingBot.sh**
 ```sh